Canadian Coast Guard: Historic facilities

 The Department of Fisheries and Oceans, on behalf of the Canadian Coast Guard, is the custodian of many significant heritage buildings, including the oldest lighthouse in North America, the Sambro Island Lighthouse.
 The department has selectively maintained some heritage lighthouses and permitted some alternative use of its historic structures.
 However, many historic buildings have been neglected and the department has been accused of ignoring and abandoning even federally recognized buildings.
 Critics have pointed out that the department has lagged far behind other nations such as the United States in preserving its historic lighthouses.
 These concerns have led community groups and heritage building advocates to promote the Heritage Lighthouse Protection Act in the Canadian Parliament.

 Equipment

 Navigational aid and services

 The Canadian Coast Guard produces the Notice to Mariners (NOTMAR) publication which informs mariners of important navigational safety matters affecting Canadian waters.
 This electronic publication is published on a monthly basis and can be downloaded from the Notices to Mariners website.
 The information in the Notice to Mariners is formatted to simplify the correction of paper charts and navigational publications published by the Canadian Hydrographic Service.

 Rank insignia and badges

 Epaulettes

 Military epaulettes are used to represent ranks.
 In the CCG they represent levels of responsibility and commensurate salary levels.
 The Canadian Coast Guard Auxiliary epaulettes are similar except they use silver braid to distinguish them from the Canadian Coast Guard.

 Branch is denoted by coloured cloth between the gold braid.
-Deck officers, helicopter pilots, hovercraft pilots and JRCC/MRSC marine SAR controllers do not wear any distinctive cloth.
+Deck officers, helicopter pilots, hovercraft pilots, JRCC/MRSC marine SAR controllers, and officers at the captain- / director-level and above do not wear any distinctive cloth.